decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
 - signature (REQUIRED), an octet string of the form outputted by the Sign operation.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.
 - msg_1,..., msg_L (OPTIONAL), an optional vector of octet strings.
-Application specific messages.
 - H_1,..., H_L (OPTIONAL), points of G1.
 Generators used to commit each message.

 Parameters: